 Not sure I have mentioned this enough and, if I’m getting annoying, it’s just to show how excited I am!
 I’m a student of MSc Psychology of Education at the University of Bristol and I’m taking a unit called Cognitive Neuroscience and Classroom Practice whose main objective is to reflect on what the Science of Learning can inform us about learning and make us think of ways to implement strategies based on this science in the classroom to impact students’ learning.
 In our previous classes, we discussed how three elements need to be taken into account when planning a lesson:

-This probably makes sense to you, especially if you’re a teacher.
+The cycle above probably makes sense to you, especially if you’re a teacher.
 First, we need engagement to make sure students are actively involved in the task.
 Secondly, we need to build the knowledge we want them to acquire and that has to do with practice and memory.
 Finally, we want to make sure that knowledge stays in our students’ long-term memory and that it can be accessed at will in the future.
 This requires rehearsal, application, and sleep.

 Today we’ll focus on ENGAGE.
 The two first definitions for ENGAGE on Google are: